sparktsang/sparktsang.github.io/_posts/gap.md

 I looked at this endless parade of human suffering and intellectual laziness, and I no longer knew who was more of a walking ghost: me, a man whose purpose was to offer a truth no one wanted, or the rest of the world, a world that seemed to have never even started searching for one.
 But even ghosts still gather—if they share the same dream.
 What if even that was gone?

 <!--Act II, Scene III: The Kingdom of the Game - The Death of the System-->
+And so I turned to the one place where dreams were systematized—the Game.
 If human reason was untrustworthy, then I would put my faith in something better: the System.
 My greatest triumph, and my most profound failure, came in another game.
 It was a world of feudal conquest, a digital kingdom where I would finally build the perfect machine of trust.

 I had learned from my past.
 Recognizing the limitations of my own abrasive leadership style, I found a weaker, more pliable leader and installed him as a puppet king.
 I became his Grand Vizier, the power behind the throne.
 Shielded from direct criticism, I was free to execute my grand strategy.
 I transformed a near-dead alliance into a sprawling empire of over 150 members.

 The early days were brutal.
 To forge a nation from a rabble of selfish individuals, I had to be ruthless.
 Fear was my primary tool.
 "Disobey an order," the law stated, "and you become the prey for the entire alliance."
 It worked.
 Order was established.
 Then came the expansion.
 It was a relentless, terrifyingly efficient campaign.
 We developed a tactic we called "instant annihilation"—twenty of us would descend upon a single target simultaneously.
 In the final, heart-stopping second before their castle was razed to the ground, I would send them an invitation to join us.
 One of the players who survived this trial by fire was later hailed as our "War God", and became my successor.

-There was office politics, of course, but I ignored it.
+There was "office politics", of course, but I ignored it.
 I was focused on my part: building the machine.
-I wrote the constitution, based on universal principles: "an attack on one is an attack on all."
+I wrote the constitution, based on universal principles: "an attack on one is an attack on all".
 The alliance, in my eyes, was a system, and the competition between alliances was a competition between systems.
 I used KPIs—loot captured per week—to systematically recruit the best players.
 It was a perfect, rational, meritocratic machine.
 And it was a spectacular success.

 But it was not enough.

 The very people I had personally recruited, the leaders I had promoted, they only saw my harsh, principled rule.
 They never appreciated the elegant, underlying logic of the system I had built for them.
 "You only see the alliance," they said, "not the people in it."

+Perhaps trust was never a product of reason at all—but its precondition.
+And I had spent my life mistaking one for the other.

 The War God, one of the few who showed me any sympathy, delivered the final, devastating verdict just before I left.
 He expressed his disappointment, a kind of tough love.
 My weakness, he explained, was that my own player account, my avatar, was not high-level enough.
 I had poured all my energy into building the kingdom, into designing the system, neglecting the petty task of grinding for personal stats.
 To him, my in-game prestige was tied to the superficial power level of my avatar.
 The fact that I had built the very empire that gave his avatar meaning was irrelevant.